-SAF-8.8 Risk Reduction Models.
+- SAF-8.8 Local Hazard Mitigation Plan.
+To comply with federal and state law, follow and annually update the Oakland Local Hazard Mitigation Plan.
+Use the LHMP to guide mitigating actions to protect the whole community and environment from natural and humanmade hazards. - SAF-8.9 Risk Reduction Models.
 Integrate new risk reduction models (such as sea level rise modeling, wildfire mapping tools, etc.), tools, and methods into existing plans such as the General Plan, neighborhood and area plans, green infrastructure planning processes, etc., as may be appropriate.

-SAF-8.9 Community Training and Awareness.
+SAF-8.10 Community Training and Awareness.
 Continue to offer community training on emergency prevention, preparedness and response as part of the CORE program.
 Partner with community organizations to target harder-to-reach populations, such as the unhoused, or linguistically isolated populations.
+Training and educational materials should build capacity among residents to respond to an emergency.